-As it is normal for water returning to the sump and reservoir to contain dirt and deposits, it is important to install a large particle pre-filter to the pump intake as well as a fine filter in-line in the supply system to the evaporative media distribution header pipe.
+As it is normal for water returning to the sump, reservoir or treatment plant, to contain dirt and deposits, it is important to install a large particle pre-filter to the pump intake as well as a fine filter in-line in the supply system to the evaporative media distribution header pipe.
 These filters ensure fine impurities do not block distribution header pipe holes.